Clannishness In The Nigerian University System By Hope O’Rukevbe Eghagha

 While the charade at Ife was playing out, news came that one Dr. Toyin Tofade, obviously a Nigerian of Yoruba ancestry, will from July 1, 2022, become the first Black woman to serve as president of Albany College of Pharmacy and Health Sciences (ACPHS), US, in the college’s 141-year history.
 Toyin, it is interesting to observe, took her first degree from Obafemi Awolowo University!
 A Nigerian who had her initial studies in Nigeria can head an institution in America, yet Ife indigenes and their counterparts in some other universities are clamouring for indigenous Vice Chancellors!
 Shame on such ethnic jingoists.

-Also Read: Nigeria As A Movie, By Hope O’Rukevbe Eghagha
+Also Read: My friends, Where Is Yahaya Bello?
+By Hope O’Rukevbe Eghagha

 Only academics can restore sanity to the university system in Nigeria.
 The universities in the big cities fare better than the provincial ones which seem to live like the ostrich.
 University of Lagos has a good mix in employment.
 Traditionally, University of Lagos has a Deputy Vice Chancellor among the three Deputy Vice Chancellors who is not Yoruba.
 Good for the image of the university.
 But can an Igbo man be appointed Vice Chancellor in Kano even if he spent all his years there?
 Will ethnic politics allow the emergence of a Deltan as VC of UNN?
 Can a Yoruba man be appointed Vice Chancellor in Makurdi?
 Can a non-Yoruba emerge as Vice Chancellor in Unilag?
 Can a northerner be VC in Delta State University?
 Can a Yoruba be appointed Vice Chancellor in Sokoto?
 Only the military governments achieved that through cross posting, a practice was later jettisoned with the advent of democracy.
 These are disturbing questions that the universities need to interrogate and provide answers to if they must compete favourably in the global academy.